shugo/RubyKaigi2017/README.md

 ## Redisplay

-* No redisplay the whole screen
+* No need to redisplay the whole screen
-* But it's bother to implement
+* But it's bother to implement partial redisplay
 * So, use curses

 ## curses